Miaababikir/Modulo/README.md

 - [x] User can use these endpoints to submit and store data
 - [x] User can edit his forms configurations
 - [ ] Submissions can be forwarded to user email
+- [ ] Complete the user account page

 ## Refactoring and other things
 - [ ] Responsive things (landing page, submissions list)